 Twins sign INF Rosales to minor league deal, invite to camp

-MINNEAPOLIS (AP) — The Minnesota Twins have agreed to a minor league contract with journeyman infielder Adam Rosales.
+MINNEAPOLIS (AP) — The Minnesota Twins have agreed to minor league contracts with first baseman Lucas Duda and journeyman infielder Adam Rosales.

+The Twins announced Saturday that Duda and Rosales had been invited to big league spring training.

+Duda hit a combined .241 with 14 home runs and 50 RBIs for Kansas City and Atlanta last season.
+The 33-year-old is a career .242 hitter with 152 homers in nine seasons, including 30 home runs for the New York Mets and Tampa Bay in 2017.

 Rosales hit .211 in 13 games for Cleveland last year.
 He is a career .226 hitter with 48 home runs and 179 RBIs in 11 years with Cincinnati, Oakland, Texas, San Diego, Arizona and Cleveland.